webforj/webforj-docs/docs/routing/query-parameters.md

 ## Retrieving query parameters

-Query parameters are accessed through the `ParametersBag` object, which is available in the `DidEnterEvent` event.
+Query parameters are accessed through the `ParametersBag` object.
 To retrieve query parameters, use the `getQueryParameters()` method of the `Location` object.

 Here’s how you can retrieve query parameters from a URL in a view: